Famosi/Duckietown-AI-Driving-Olympics/learning/README.md

 git clone https://github.com/FaMoSi/duckietown_aido4.git
 ```

-Now install all the required dependencies using the `requirements.txt` file:
+Then, install all the required dependencies using the `requirements.txt` file:

 ```
-pip install -r requirements.txt
+cd learning && pip install -r requirements.txt
 ```

 That's all, everything is installed and you can run the agent!